frbaumgratz/workout-track/docs/project-context.md

 ### 3. Summary Sidebar
 - Always-visible sidebar (or collapsible panel)
-- Displays the total number of times each exercise was performed:
-  - This week
-  - This month
+- Displays totals:
+  - Month: days active and total activities
+  - Year-to-date (YTD): days active and total activities (cut-off = end of month in focus)
+- Per-activity: shows "Month x · Year y"
-  - This year
+- Streaks displayed:
-  - (Optional) per custom date range
-  - Example output: Swimming: 3 times (Week 1), 4 times (Week 2), 7 times (This Month)
+  - Any-activity streak (Month, YTD)
+  - Negative streak (Month, YTD)
+  - Per-activity streak (Month, YTD)
+- Scheduled rest does not count in totals and does not break streaks

 ### 4. Customization
 - Ability to define which exercises are tracked